meditationstuff/protocol_1/index.md

 And, we can be we.

 [<a href="#142h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <span id="142a"></span> is good, is bad (q):

+[This is an experimental section by (q).
+It's not intended to be complete or final, and they don't have any particular intention to return to it, at time of publishing.
+In terms of whether this is "canon," or something or whatever, some of these I resonate with and others aren't quite the way I would've written them.
+And I might or might've resonated more with some of them at some times in my practice and less or not at others.
+But some of them make me go YES, and I thought it would be powerful and provocative for people to read through and ponder them, in their sort of "combinatoric completeness". -M]

+some basic directional orientation moves:

+in some sense:

+* Being good is good
+* Being bad is bad
+* Feeling good is good
+* Feeling bad is bad
+* Other people feeling good is good
+* Other people feeling bad is bad
+* Me feeling good is good
+* Me feeling bad is bad
+* Good things are good
+* Bad things are bad
+* Parts of me feeling good is good.
+* Parts of me feeling bad is bad.
+* Any part of me feeling good is good.
+* Any part of me feeling bad is bad.
+* Any person feeling good is good.
+* Any person feeling bad is bad.

+In a similar but not identical sense:

+* Goodness is always good
+* Badness is always bad
+* Badness is never (fully) good
+* Goodness is never (fully) bad

+and also

+* Good things can be mistaken to appear bad (to someone, to everyone)
+* Bad things can be mistaken to appear good (to someone, to everyone)

+and yet

+* Good things are always good even if they appear bad (to someone, to everyone)
+* Bad things are always bad even if they appear good (to someone, to everyone)

+and complicatedly

+* things can be bad for one and good for another
+* (insert every permutation from many protocol formulation 1 here)
+* things can be good for me and bad for you
+* things can be good for you and bad for me
+* things can be good to one part of me and bad to another part of me

+and carefully noting that:

+* "feeling bad is bad" is not equivalent to "bad feelings are bad" and likewise for good
+* "badness is never (fully) good" is not equivalent to "badness is never (in any way) good", and likewise for goodness
+* "badness is always bad" is not equivalent to "badness is always (in every sense) bad", and likewise for goodness
+* "bad things are bad" is not equivalent to "being aware of bad things is bad" nor "becoming aware of bad things is bad" nor "being aware of the badness of a thing is bad" nor "becoming aware of the badness of a thing is bad"

+and also

+* good things can be arbitrarily superficially similar looking to bad things
+* bad things can be arbitrarily superficially similar looking to good things
+* good things can be ontologically confused to become indistinguishable from bad things (to anyone, to everyone)
+* bad things can be ontologically confused to become indistinguishable from good things (to anyone, to everyone)

+more on "being" good/bad:

+* One person (including I) can seem to be good or be bad to another person
+* Certain people have more or less concensus on their being-good or being-bad (or neither), across the set of all people.
+* Different people use different criteria to decide on others being-good or being-bad (or neither)
+* I can personally agree or disagree with such a concensus
+* This may or may not correspond to the always-good goodness and the always-bad-badness, but naively at least seems to be correlated
+* Someone can have good feelings, or bad feelings, wrt my specific actions, specific traits, specific qualities
+* Someone can have good feelings, or bad feelings, wrt me as a whole person in their perception
+* I can have good feelings/bad feelings wrt others' specific actions, specific traits, specific qualities, and as a whole person
+* I can have good feelings/bad feelings wrt my own specific actions, specific, traits, specific qualities, and as a whole person.
+* A concensus of good feelings may be an indicator of the always-good goodness, a concensus of bad feeling may be an indicator of the always-bad badness, but again there is always the strong possibility of being mistaken

+[<a href="#142ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="143"></span> states (draft):